Tax/Billing

 How do I extract just the VAT from a total?

-Choose 'By total' and enter the VAT-inclusive amount; the total divided by 1.1 is the supply value and the remainder is VAT.
+Choose the by-total mode and enter the VAT-inclusive amount.
+The total divided by 1.1 is the supply value, and the remainder is the VAT.
 For example, 11,000 gives a supply value of 10,000 and VAT of 1,000.
+As a shortcut, VAT inside a gross total is simply the total divided by 11.

 My result differs from the tax invoice by 1 won.

-That's due to won-unit rounding differences.
-Depending on the counterparty or accounting software's rounding rules, it can differ by about 1 won, so confirm final figures against the actual issuing system.
+That comes from won-unit rounding.
+Depending on the counterparty or accounting software's rounding rules, and on whether line items or the grand total are rounded, the figure can differ by about 1 won.
+Confirm the final numbers against the actual issuing system.

-No. All calculation happens only in your browser and the amounts are never sent to or stored on a server.
+No. All calculation happens only in your browser, and the amounts are never sent to or stored on a server.
+Nothing you type here is retained after you leave the page.